Meet Our Team

 Founder & CEO

-A native of Madrid, Spain, Dr. Lagares holds a Ph.D. in Medical Research from the Autonomous University of Madrid and completed his postdoctoral training at Harvard Medical School.
-Before becoming Zenon’s CEO, he was a Professor of Medicine at Harvard University and and the founding Director of the Matrix and Mechanobiology Program at the Massachusetts General Hospital.
-He is an MBA candidate at the Sloan School of Management at MIT, class of 25'.
+A native of Madrid, Spain, Dr. Lagares earned his Ph.D. in Medical Research from the Autonomous University of Madrid and completed his postdoctoral training at Harvard Medical School.
+He previously served as Professor of Medicine at Harvard Medical School and founding Director of the Matrix and Mechanobiology Program at Massachusetts General Hospital.
+Dr. Lagares also holds an MBA in Entrepreneurship and Finance from the MIT Sloan School of Management.

 Scientific Advisory Board